×

 More about Obsidian and Novaculite

 Here you can know more about Obsidian and Novaculite.
 The life cycle of a rock consists of formation of rock, composition of rock and transformation of rock.
 The composition of Obsidian and Novaculite consists of mineral content and compound content.
-The mineral content of Obsidian is not available and mineral content of Novaculite includes Quartz, Silicon.
-You can also check out the list of all .
+The mineral content of Obsidian includes and mineral content of Novaculite includes Quartz, Silicon.
+You can also check out the list of all Igneous Rocks.
 When we have to compare Obsidian vs Novaculite, the texture, color and appearance plays an important role in determining the type of rock.
 Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Novaculite is available in black, brown, green, grey, red, white colors.
 Appearance of Obsidian is Shiny and that of Novaculite is Glassy or Pearly.
 Properties of rock is another aspect for Obsidian vs Novaculite.
 The hardness of Obsidian is 5-5.5 and that of Novaculite is 7.
-The types of Obsidian are Fireworks Obsidian, Mahogany, Sheen Obsidian, Snowflake obsidian and Velvet Peacock Obsidian whereas types of Novaculite are Not Available.
+The types of Obsidian are Fireworks Obsidian, Mahogany, Sheen Obsidian, Snowflake obsidian and Velvet Peacock Obsidian whereas types of Novaculite are Sedimentary rock.
 Streak of rock is the color of powder produced when it is dragged across an unweathered surface.
-The streak of Obsidian is white while that of Novaculite is colorless.
+The streak of Obsidian is white while that of Novaculite is .
 The specific heat capacity of Obsidian is 0.92 kJ/Kg K and that of Novaculite is 0.74 kJ/Kg K. Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Obsidian is heat resistant, impact resistant whereas Novaculite is heat resistant, impact resistant, pressure resistant, wear resistant.